 Leena Singh

-Dr. Leena Singh is a senior technical staff engineer in the Control and Autonomous Systems Engineering Group in MIT Lincoln Laboratory's Engineering Division.
-Her particular area of focus is the guidance and control of robotic aerospace systems, which she has worked on since her days as a graduate student.
-She works on concept design and analyses of novel space systems on missions ranging from the attitude control of spinning spacecraft, to the guidance and high-precision rendezvous control of spacecraft in exotic orbits, to fine estimation and control of pointing and tracking systems.
+Dr. Leena Singh is a senior staff member in the Interceptor and Sensor Technology Group in the Air, Missile, and Maritime Defense Technology Division at MIT Lincoln Laboratory.
+Her particular area of focus is the guidance, navigation, and control of satellite, rocket, and uncrewed air vehicle platforms.
+She works on concept design and analysis of novel space and reentry missions ranging from the attitude control of spinning spacecraft to the guidance and precision rendezvous control of spacecraft in exotic orbits, fine estimation and control of pointing and tracking systems, and interceptor autopilots.

-Singh is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA); has served on the AIAA Guidance, Navigation and Control Technical Committee; and is currently a senior member of the Space Exploration Integration Committee.
-She was invited to the National Academy of Engineering's Frontiers of Excellence symposia for young engineers in 2012 and 2014.
+Singh is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA); has served on the AIAA Guidance, Navigation, and Control Technical Committee; and is currently a senior member of the AIAA Space Exploration Integration Committee.
+She was included in the National Academy of Engineering's Frontiers of Engineering symposia for early-career engineers in 2012 and 2014.
 She has BS degrees in physics and mathematics, and MS and PhD degrees in aerospace engineering with a specialization in control systems theory.